Notable vegan iodine sources include iodized salt, sea vegetables, and vegan iodine supplements.

 Well, not technically.

 There are many vegan foods that contain some iodine.
-For example, a 1 cup serving of a soy beverage may provide 7 mcg iodine, and a half cup serving of canned fruit cocktail in light syrup could provide about 6 mcg iodine.
+For example, a 1 cup serving of a soy beverage may provide about 2 mcg of iodine, and a half cup serving of canned fruit cocktail in light syrup could provide around 6 mcg of iodine(11).

-However, one exception is bread made with iodate dough conditioner.
-A one slice serving of whole-wheat bread made with iodate dough conditioner may provide about 198 mcg of iodine.
+One exception is bread specifically made with iodate dough conditioner (check the label).
+A one slice serving of whole-wheat bread made with iodate dough conditioner may provide about 154 mcg of iodine(11).